devonzara/bouncer/readme.md

 Bouncer::disallow('admin')->to('ban-users');
 ```

-To remove an permission for a specific model type, pass in its name as a second argument:
+To remove a permission for a specific model type, pass in its name as a second argument:

 ```php
 Bouncer::disallow($user)->to('delete', Post::class);
 ```

-> **Warning:** if the user has an permission to `delete` a specific `$post` instance, the code above will *not* remove that permission.
+> **Warning:** if the user has a permission to `delete` a specific `$post` instance, the code above will *not* remove that permission.
 You will have to remove the permission separately - by passing in the actual `$post` as a second argument - as shown below.

-To remove an permission for a specific model instance, pass in the actual model instead:
+To remove a permission for a specific model instance, pass in the actual model instead:

 ```php
 Bouncer::disallow($user)->to('delete', $post);